 The commencement of a new commercial year imposes upon use the obligation or oldering to our readers a comprehensive review of the leading textures of the past, and of presenting our opinions as to the prospects and probabilities of the fature.
 The one becomes necessary, in order, measurably, to perform the other's for although circumstances and casualties may intervene during the coming year, that will put to mught the most rational and updarently well-grounded expectations, yet if cannot be denied, that in forming estimates of commercial operations, and of the supply of those great studies from which they must be the compact of the commercial operations, and of the supply of those great studies from which they must be desirable to the carried of the commercial years have opened under more favorable analysics, for algost every commodity, than that of 1743-46.
 During the preceding twolve months the largest crop of Cotton as record had been gathered and disposed of.
 Nor was the sale of so considerable an increme over previous years accompanied by that depression in prices, which, other things being equal, the laws of trade must have led us to expect.
 True, the current rater raded law, but not in that disproportion which is every and the companied of the timeness yell of the year found ready purchasers, upon conditions for from timous.
 The reasons for this secuning departure from the usual ratio existing between quantity and price, he upon the surface.
-The season, every where, had been significally more provided the preventions of Trade had necessary to the part of the par mercial interests of the two untions were foremost in effecting so auspicious an event-one, among other irrefragable proofs, that, in this age of enterprise, commerce and skill, "Commerce is King."
+The season, every where, had been significally more provided the party convolution of the control of the party of the party of the party of the party convolutions.
+There are also been significantly and price, in the manufacturing impulse had been significantly as a particularly abundant, and when monetary had price, he upon the surface, or monetary convolutions.
+The lade and price of the party of the second price of the late Tariff upon donestic industry having reached its name.
+From this same causes-profound peace and general buoyacty in trade-api mercial interests of the two untions were foremost in effecting so auspicious an event-one, among other irrefragable proofs, that, in this age of enterprise, commerce and skill, "Commerce is King."

 Hardly did the Oregon difficulty cease its perturbing influence, than the course of Trade underwent new embarrassments by the outbreak of the Mexican war.
 Humble as our antagonic context in importance a copy partial excesses gave to the context of the properturbing influence on context in importance a copy partial excesses gave to the exerted a correlative influence on commerce.
 In the incipiency of the war, trade suffered materially.
 The dread of privateering produced its usual effects in enhancing the value of insurance, and the rapid accumulation of produce, together with the employment of almost every available means for the transportation of troops and stores for the army, was soon followed by a great rise in freights.
 The evil consequences of the war were severely manifested in the suddem difficulties is obtaining moneyed facilities.
 Capitalists were chary of anything short among the facilities.
 Capitalists were chary of anything short money of facilities.
-Capitalists were chary of anything short among the facilities of the context of the contex it has exhibited, we refer the reaser to our unmost remains below.
+Capitalists were chary of anything short among the facilities of the context of the contex it has exhibited, we refer the reager to our quanters remaind below.